evhub/conditioning-predictive-models/posts.md

      This usage of inner and outer alignment is somewhat contrary to [how the terms were originally defined](https://www.alignmentforum.org/s/r9tYkB2a8Fp4DN8yB), since we won’t be talking about mesa-optimizers here.
 Since the original definitions don’t really apply in the predictive models context, however, we think our usage should be relatively unambiguous.
 To be fully technical, the way we’ll be using inner and outer alignment most closely matches up with the concepts of _[training goal alignment](https://www.alignmentforum.org/posts/FDJnZt8Ks2djouQTZ/how-do-we-become-confident-in-the-safety-of-a-machine#Evaluating_proposals_for_building_safe_advanced_AI)_ (for outer alignment) and _[training rationale alignment](https://www.alignmentforum.org/posts/FDJnZt8Ks2djouQTZ/how-do-we-become-confident-in-the-safety-of-a-machine#Evaluating_proposals_for_building_safe_advanced_AI)_ (for inner alignment).

-_This is the second of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Jeremy Rubinoff, and Kate Woolverton.
+_This is the second of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models: Risks and Strategies” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Jeremy Rubinoff, and Kate Woolverton.
 Each post in the sequence corresponds to a different section of the paper.
 We will be releasing posts gradually over the course of the next week or so to give people time to read and digest them as they come out._

 # 2. Outer alignment via careful conditioning